Tax-free profits in real estate is just one of many reasons why real estate is my favorite asset class to build long-term wealth.

-As someone who experienced a couple years of the early retirement movement, I’ve noticed a growing trend to forsake owning for renting.
+As someone who experienced more than nine years of the early retirement movement, I've noticed a growing trend to forsake owning for renting.
 Commonly cited reasons are cost, flexibility to move and potentially higher returns elsewhere.
 Goodness forbid owning a house as a startup founder.
 Egad!

 While all these reasons for renting are completely valid, if you are renting and hardly ever travel, aren't investing your disposable income, aren't running a lean startup, or staying at the same job for years, you're actually negating all the benefits of renting.
 You might as well own!